Pregnant lady with her hand over her stomach.

 To explore options on how you could feed your baby:

-You can discuss these options further with your midwife, health visitor or your local antenatal infant feeding worker who will help you make an informed decision that is right for your family: contact your local Family Hub or Children's Centre..
+You can discuss these options further with your midwife, health visitor or Family Hub worker, who will help you make an informed decision that is right for your family: contact your local Family Hub or Children's Centre.

 Birmingham Forward Steps footprint